tombroucke/wp-sidewheels/README.md

 use Namespace\Models\Order;

 return [
-    'templatePath' => __DIR__ . '/views', // This is the default view directory, so no need to define templatePath 'textDomain' => 'plugin-textdomain', // This will be used to translate admin strings 'routes' => [
+    'templatePath' => __DIR__ . '/views', // This is the default template directory, so this could be omitted 'textDomain' => 'plugin-textdomain', // Text domain for admin strings translation 'routes' => [
         [
             'path' => 'public-page',
-            'callback' => ['Namespace\Controllers\Frontend', 'index'], // Or 'Namespace\Controllers\Frontend@index'
+            'callback' => ['Namespace\Controllers\Frontend', 'index'], // Or string: 'Namespace\Controllers\Frontend@index'
             'title' => __('Public page', 'plugin-textdomain'),
         ],
         [